 Health insurance and healthcare in the UK

-It is mandatory that all international students studying in the UK carry medical insurance.
+All international students studying in the UK must carry medical insurance.
 Foreign students studying in the UK for more than six months are eligible for healthcare under the National Health Service (NHS).
-It is advisable, however, to carry supplementary health insurance in case of unforeseen medical costs above what the NHS will pay.
+It is advisable, however, to carry supplementary health insurance in case of unforeseen medical costs beyond what the NHS will pay.

 Career opportunities in the UK for Indian students